rubenskaiserman/AlexaSkill.node/README.md

     - Deploy your code and interaction model to Alexa Developer Console and AWS Lambda (if asigned as the desired backend)
     - Your IAM User need to have the Lambda and IAM needed credentials
     - The command will automatically update the needed information on the .ask/ folder.

+## Local testing
+- ### ask run --watch
+    - Makes the lambda call the code in your machine